nitin-motiani/jlisp/src/Plans.md

 15. I am starting to wonder how to handle List expression.
 It's not constant exactly (or is it?)
 Should I have a getValue thing there separately.
 Should I have a whole different data interface too like callable to have getValue thingy going

+16. So after even more thought a radical new design is coming to me.
+Maybe not everything needs to be an expression.
+A list for example can be something other than an expression, maybe.
+I am not really sure if all recursion will work well by doing this.
+But thinking of having a more generic data or some type which just has a get value or something.
+And then have actual expression interface or something for the shit which gets evaluated.
+And have separate inteface callable for functions.
+Of course, list is really painful even there.
+Since it can have expressions inside it.
+I am really pained about this.
+And inclusion of quote at some stage will make things even more difficult.

+17. Overall I want to have idea of type and callable, data, and evaluatable interfaces.But it's not concrete currently, and implementing quote can change it later.
+So not committing to it.

+18. All native operations will use anonymous inner class to just do the whole calling thing.
+While other user defined function expressions will create scope and do things

 Exception Types Required :-
 1. Variable not found.
 Scheme REPL shows me unbound variable.
 So may show some cool message like that
 2. Condition in if should be boolean type
+3. Can't be evaluated.
+Something like just a fucking list

 Test Expressions :-

 1. (lambda (x) x)
 2. (lambda (x) (x))
+3. (1 2 3)
+4. 2
+5. a
+6. (list 1 2 (if (< a 3) 8 10))
+7. (list 1 2 `(if (< a 3) 8 10))
+8. (define fn (lambda () (+ 2 3)
+   (fn)
+   (define a (list fn))
+   ((car a))
+   (define a (list fn))
+   (a)

+9. (define fn2 (lambda (x y) (+ x y)
+   (fn)
+   (define a (list fn))
+   ((car a))
+   ((car a) (cdr a))

+10. (< 2 3 4)
+11. (< 2 8 1)